-- You may have another student move into your room. - You may move into an empty space in another student's room. - If occupancy levels permit, you can "buy out" the room.
-This means you pay an increased rate for a single room (this option is not always available). - · Residence Life reserves the right to reassign you to a new room if there is a vacancy or assign a student to your room if it is vacant.
+- You may have another student move into your room. - You may move into an empty space in another student's room. - Residence Life reserves the right to reassign you to a new room if there is a vacancy or assign a student to your room if it is vacant.
 If you choose to leave the room space available you are required to accept the new roommate.
-You may be assessed the "buy out" fees if potential roommates are not accepted.